spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 <!--QUESTION#appsandscdf-->

-How are streaming applications and SCDF related?
+How are streaming applications and Spring Cloud Data Flow (SCDF) related?

-Streaming applications are standalone and they communicate with other applications through message brokers like RabbitMQ or Apache Kafka.
+Streaming applications are standalone, and they communicate with other applications through message brokers, such as RabbitMQ or Apache Kafka.
-They run independently and there's no runtime dependency between applications and SCDF.
+They run independently and no runtime dependency between applications and SCDF exists.
-However, based on user actions, SCDF will interact with the platform runtime to update the currently running application, query the current status, or stop the application from running.
+However, based on user actions, SCDF interacts with the platform runtime to update the currently running application, query the current status, or stop the application from running.

 <!--END_QUESTION-->

 <!--QUESTION#batchandscdf-->

-How are task and batch applications and SCDF related?
+How are task and batch applications and Spring Cloud Data FLow (SCDF) related?

-Though batch/task applications are standalone Spring Boot applications, to record the execution status of batch/task applications, it is _required_ to connect both SCDF and the batch applications to the same database.
-The individual batch applications (deployed by SCDF) in turn attempt to update their execution status to the shared database, which in turn is used by SCDF to show the execution history and among other details about the batch applications in SCDF's dashboard.
-You can also construct your batch/task applications to connect to the SCDF Database only for recording execution status but performing work in another database.
+Though batch and task applications are standalone Spring Boot applications, to record the execution status of batch and task applications, you _must_ connect both SCDF and the batch applications to the same database.
+The individual batch applications (deployed by SCDF), in turn, attempt to update their execution status to the shared database.
+The database, in turn, is used by SCDF to show the execution history and other details about the batch applications in SCDF's dashboard.
+You can also construct your batch and task applications to connect to the SCDF Database only for recording execution status but perform the work in another database.

 <!--END_QUESTION-->